collective/wildcard.lockdown/README.txt

 name(required)
 	Name of condition that'll show up in the management inteface path
-	An enabling glob expression
-request_method
+	An enabling glob expression.
+This path is always based of the relative Plone site, not the Zope root. request_method
 	Enabling HTTP request method
 portal_type
-	Published object's portal type domain
+	Published object's portal type host
-	Enabling globing globbing expression for the domain custom
+	Enabling globing globbing expression for the host name custom
-	Custom function to do manual checks against the request object
+	Custom function to do manual checks against the request object.
+	Return True if you want to commit, false if not.

+Every rule parameter in the commit condition will need to be valid in order for the condition to successfully allow the commit.

+Only one condition needs to be valid on the request in order for the commit to take place.